 Do I Need a Water Filter That Removes PFAS Chemicals?

-The Environmental Protection Agency is taking strong action against PFAS pollution.
+The Environmental Protection Agency is taking strong action against contamination from these persistent chemicals.
 But according to the Environmental Working Group, a non-profit watchdog organization, the damage is already done.
-Testing shows that as many as a third of Americans drink tap water containing at least one PFAS.
+Testing shows that as many as a third of Americans drink tap water containing at least one of these substances.

-The EPA recently issued a health advisory for four PFAS chemicals, including PFOA and PFOS.
+The EPA recently issued a health advisory for PFAS chemicals, including PFOA and PFOS.
 But health advisories are not regulations.
-For now, the goal is simply to raise awareness about emerging contaminants while collecting data on the occurrence, testing, treatment and health effects of PFAS.
-But until authorities develop a legally enforceable Maximum Contaminant Level (MCL), municipal water suppliers aren’t on the hook for PFAS testing or removal.
+For now, the goal is simply to raise awareness about emerging contaminants while collecting data on the occurrence, testing, treatment and health effects of these contaminants.
+But until authorities develop a legally enforceable Maximum Contaminant Level (MCL), municipal water suppliers aren’t required to test for or remove these substances..

-As a consumer, there’s little you can do to avoid PFAS in the soil, air and food.
-But you can reduce your overall exposure by drinking clean water.
-Even very low levels of PFAS in water are potentially toxic because the health effects are cumulative.
-Every effort you make counts — especially if you have kids.
+As a consumer, it’s difficult to avoid exposure to these chemicals in soil, air, and food.
+However, you can significantly reduce your intake by ensuring your drinking water is clean.
+Even at very low concentrations, these substances can be toxic due to their cumulative health effects.
+Every step you take to minimize exposure counts — especially if you have kids.

 How to Test for PFAS in Water

-PFAS chemicals are measured in parts per trillion, so it takes cutting-edge equipment to get accurate readings.
-We recommend sending a water sample to a certified drinking water laboratory for analysis.
+Testing for these chemicals requires precision, as they are measured in parts per trillion.
+For accurate results, we recommend sending a water sample to a certified drinking water laboratory for analysis.

 The testing process is simple and affordable.
 Kits include everything you need.
 Just collect a sample of your well or city water and mail it to their laboratory in the postage-paid box provided.
 You’ll get results in about a week, including a list of steps to take next.
 It’s actionable information.

 A drinking water filter should fit your needs, budget and lifestyle.
-We used these criteria to choose the best PFAS water filters.
+We used these criteria to choose the top performing filtration options.

 PFOA and PFOS Removal Capability